- Date : 31/07/2019

 - Proof of sale of the car

-- Proof of delivery of car to your possession
+- Proof of delivery of the car to your possession

 - New RC book issued in your name

-- Request from the seller for cancelation of policy
+- Request from the seller for cancellation of the policy

 - Your application for transfer of the policy